A look at the Neural Communication Definition

 It is quite evident from the above article that neural communication is a complex network of neurons.
 And it is divided into the central nervous system and peripheral nervous system for receiving, transmitting, integration and responding of information via neural transmission because of the neurotransmitters passing through the chemical synapse or electric current passing through the electrical synapse.

-1. What is the Process of Neural Communication?
+1. What is the process for neural communication?

 2. What is the correct Order of Neural Communication?